 This further reinforces the low-self esteem of the INFJ.

 Since the INFJ at this point often doesn’t understand him or herself, this can really make them feel defective, worthless and lost in the world.

 Sadly, chances are high they will carry this on into adult life.

 Conclusion: Toxic Shame?

-John Bradshaw was one of the first to define Toxic Shame, how to recognize it and to heal from it.
-Check out his work.
-If you recognize this in yourself, please seek help from a professional therapist as soon as possible (check out Online therapy.com for great online health professionals) and free yourself from this auto-immune disease of the mind.
+If you recognize this in yourself, please seek help from a professional therapist as soon as possible (check out Online therapy.com for great online health professionals (get a 20% discount the first month by using my link)) and free yourself from this auto-immune disease of the mind.